Home

 A Pirate Looks at Forty

-"Stepped on a pop-top, blew out my flip flop, cut my heel, had to cruise on back home."
+2. "I blew out my flip flop, stepped on a pop-top, cut my heel, had to cruise on back home."

 Margaritaville